Pacismo/Pacismo.github.io/_posts/2020-11-22-Starting-Fresh.md

 ---
-layout: post
 title: Starting Fresh
 date: 2020-11-22 04:11:31 +0800
+excerpt: "Welcome to my new site, where you will see professional/development posts."

-categories: Starting-anew
+categories:
+  - "Starting Anew"
-tags: First-Post Coronavirus
+tags:
+  - "First Post"
+  - "Coronavirus"
+author: Francisco Santana

+comments: false

+classes: wide

 # Add content below the line!
 ---

 **Hello, All.**

-Welcome to my new blogging site, where you will see professional/development posts.
+Welcome to my new site, where you will see professional/development posts.
 This domain used to link to a subdomain, but no longer.
 It is now its own domain.

 I have also removed all of my old posts from there because I had felt that they were not as high-quality as I had wished for them to be. *I have no plans of re-posting them.*